aaevan/ebay-guide/README.md

 Because it's removing items that match the quoted query, you can put whatever you want in there.
 It's great.

+If you're looking for something in a specific condition but your query returns nothing, there's a trick to creating a search alert for it.
+Ebay only displays condition types that are found within your current query.
+If a "used" item is not available, you can do a very general search (ex.: `drill`), toggle the appropriate boxes filtering by condition, then narrow the search again (ex.: `drill makita XPH07`).
+For now, you'll probably get zero results, but the filters from the more general search will carry over.
+You can now save this search and you'll get notified when something matches it.

 # Laptop shopping:

 Pick a few characteristics that you want and build up a bottom up query from there.
 I might start with something like: